 There are many ways to share photos these days.
 If you rely on the smartphone camera, there are at least a dozen services that offer quick photo sharing right from your phone.
 All of the photo sharing companies offer photo and video storage space along with simple ways to access this storage space both from your computer and your mobile devices.
 Microsoft OneDrive is one of the major products that offer photo and video sharing along with lots of well known office applications.
 In this article I will show you how to share photos on OneDrive.

 If you want to send photos in bulk without reducing picture quality, which some instant messaging services do, Microsoft OneDrive is an excellent solution.
 If a DSLR or mirrorless camera is your photography tool of choice, and you want to share high-quality pictures over the computer, Microsoft’s OneDrive is also a top choices with easy sharing options.
-Read along as we explore share photos on OneDrive.
+Read along as we explore how to share photos on OneDrive.

 1. Share Photos on OneDrive from Your Computer

 After a long day on the road, I have finally transferred photos from my camera to the laptop back in the hotel room.
 I have some great pictures I want to share with my family and friends, so they experience some of the places I have enjoyed on my trip.
 I usually take lots and lots of pictures during my day trips or vacations, and after selecting some great ones, it doesn’t make any sense to send them all via SMS message applications on my phone.
 What I usually do, I upload all my favorite photos to a OneDrive folder and share the entire folder.
 Let’s see how I share my favorite pictures with OneDrive.

 OneDrive is built into Windows 10 (and 11) operating system, and I already have it installed.
 If you are using older versions of Windows (not recommended for the lack of support), you can download OneDrive or use the web version without a desktop app.

 Installing Microsoft OneDrive on your desktop